Mjölnir: Skáldskaparmál

 Skáldskaparmál provides an account of Thor's use of Mjölnir in a fight with the jötunn Hrungnir.
 In it, after the gods had grown tired of Hrungnir's obnoxious boasting in Asgard, they call on Thor, who immediately appears, his hammer raised.
 Thor ultimately duels Hrungnir, and to the duel Hrungnir brings a whetstone as a weapon.
 Thor throws the hammer at Hrungnir and Hrungnir responds by throwing the whetstone at Thor, and Mjölnir splits it in two.
 One part of the whetstone becomes the predecessor of all whetstones, whereas the other part lodges itself into Thor's head.
 Meanwhile, Mjölnir smashes Hrungnir's skull into fragments.

 In reference to this tale, the section provides extended excerpts from Haustlöng, a piece attributed to 10th century skald Þjóðólfr of Hvinir. Þjóðólfr's poem mentions Mjölnir in a few different instances, such as "The rock-gentlemen [giant] did not have to wait long after that for a swift blow from the tough multitude-smashing friend [Thor] of hammer-face-troll [Miollnir]" and "There sank down the gully-land [mountain] prince [giant] before the tough hammer and the rock-Dane-breaker [Thor] forced back the mighty defiant one."

 Skáldskaparmál also contains a prose account of Thor's encounter with Geirröðr: The prose introduction notes that Thor arrived at Geirröðr's courts without his hammer.
 In its place, he uses a pole given to him by his jötunn lover, Gríðr.

-The final mention the hammer in Skáldskaparmál offers an explanation of its manufacture by the dwarf brothers Eitri and Brokkr.
+The final mention of the hammer in Skáldskaparmál offers an explanation of its manufacture by the dwarf brothers Eitri and Brokkr.
 In this narrative, Loki cuts the goddess Sif's hair.
 Upon discovering this, Thor grabs Loki and threatens to crush every bone in his body if he does not come up with a solution.
 Loki goes to the svartálfar, and for him the Sons of Ivaldi make three special items: Sif's hair of gold, Freyr's ship Skíðblaðnir, and Odin's spear Gungnir.

 Seeing this, Loki wagers his head with the dwarf Brokkr on whether his brother Eitri can make three more items of equal quality.
 As Eitri works on the three precious objects, a fly enters the room and bites him three times: First, the fly lands on the dwarf's arm and bites it, but Brokkr does not react: He places a pig skin in the forge and from it pulls the golden boar Gullinbursti; second, the fly lands on and bites the back of the dwarf's neck, but he does not react: after inserting gold, he pulls from the forge Draupnir, a golden ring that produces eight more of itself every nine nights; and third and final, the fly lands on the dwarf's eyelid and bites him, causing blood to obscure his vision.
 Nonetheless, Brokkr inserts iron into the forge and pulls from it a hammer, Mjölnir.

 The gods Odin, Thor, and Freyr assemble to judge the quality of these items.
 While reviewing items and explaining their function, Brokkr says the following about Mjölnir: